harness/developer-hub/release-notes/continuous-delivery.md

   ![picture 75](static/e5e13558c63d546b0e9a597695b9320efe86c6306d8a08fdb052abb7e7e07b7d.png)
 - Incorrect error message when environment is set as an expression but no expression is provided.
 (CDS-53491) We have added schema validation for empty identifiers for envGroupRef, environmentRef, and infrastructure identifiers.
 Now the correct error messages will appear.
-- Implemented code changes to ensure correct behavior and fix the following issues:
+- Implemented code changes to ensure correct behavior and fixed the following issues:
-  - RepoName will now be rendered in Manifest Details section while adding manifest itself irrespective of whether connector is expression or runtime.
+  - RepoName will now be rendered in Manifest Details section while adding manifest itself irrespective of whether connector is an expression or runtime input.
 (CDS-53309, ZD-39859)
-  - Configuring Bitbucket Connector as expression/runtime input should be an option to provide the repo name (CDS-51247, ZD-38985)
+  - Configuring Bitbucket connector as an expression or runtime input should be an option to provide the repository name.
+(CDS-51247, ZD-38985)
-- Trigger YAML **Edit** button was taking users back to the visual editor.
+- The trigger YAML **Edit** button was taking users back to the visual editor.
 (CDS-50426)

   The trigger page was not maintaining the user preference of view type (Visual/YAML).
 Now the user's trigger view type preference is stored in local storage so that user need not to chose the view type every time.